Key government bodies

 The Racing Integrity Commissioner is Mr Sal Perna.
 The functions of the Racing Integrity Commissioner include conducting annual audits of the internal integrity and animal welfare processes and systems of Victoria’s three racing codes (thoroughbred, harness, greyhound), investigating complaints made about integrity processes and systems, and investigating matters referred by the Minister for Racing.

-The Department of Communications and the Arts is responsible for the telecommunications structure in Australia.
+The Department of Infrastructure, Transport, Regional Development and Communications is responsible for the telecommunications structure in Australia.
 This includes administration of the Interactive Gambling Act 2001, which governs gambling over phones and the internet.
 The department provides a dedicated webpage covering online gambling.

 The Department of Social Services has a webpage dedicated to gambling in the 'Communities and Vulnerable people' section of their website.
 It outlines Australian government initiatives in the area, including work being undertaken to help problem gamblers.